s0lst1c3/gamewarden/README.md

 Test these circuits out by booting up the GameWarden device and then hitting the blue button.
 This should start the packet sniffer.
 Hit the blue button again.
 This should stop the packet sniffer.
 Next, do the same with the red button to start and stop the built-in access point.

 If everything is working correctly, solder together a more permanent version, integrating it with the case you're using.
 Plug in the two external wireless adapters and add your external battery if you're using one.
 Congratulations: your GameWarden device is ready for use.

-todo:
-- add table of contents (use this? https://github.com/ekalinin/github-markdown-toc)